 Muslims are the followers of Islam, which is the second biggest religion in the world.
 About twenty five percent or 1.6 billion of the world population are Muslims.
+The Muslim industry is so huge that many non-Muslim countries try to cater to their needs like having a halal restaurant in tokyo and states.
 In the Muslim world, Muslims celebrate two biggest holidays.
 These two biggest Muslim holidays are Eidul Fitr and Eidul Adha.

 How Many Muslim Holidays Are There?

 There are also many other Muslim holidays that are celebrated by the entire Muslim world.
 Some celebrations are specific to specific Muslim groups, while others are celebrated by other factions of Muslims.
 But the entire Muslim world celebrates Eidul Fitr and Eidul Adha on the same days.

 This is the first big Eid of the Islamic year.
 It is celebrated after the end of Ramadhan.
 In the Ramadhan, the entire Muslim followers are instructed to fast for a month.
 During the month of Ramadhan, Muslims also perform Zakat Al Fitr.
 Zakat Al Fitr is the act of donating a certain amount of money to the poor.
 It is compulsory for all Muslims as long as they have the means to do so.